canonical/sqlair/README.md

 SQLair allows you to write SQL with SQLair input/output expressions included where mapping is needed.
 These expressions indicate the Go objects to map the database arguments/results into.
 SQLair is not an ORM and will leave all parts of the query outside of the expressions untouched.

+The API can be found at [pkg.go.dev](https://pkg.go.dev/github.com/canonical/sqlair).
+A demo can be found at [demo/demo.go](demo/demo.go).

+There will also soon be a full tutorial but that is currently a work in progress.
 ### Motivation
 When writing an SQL query with `database/sql` in Go there are multiple points of redundency/failure: